 □ Order a hard copy map of your destination at Amazon and/or upload city/country specific apps

-□ Confirm flight, ground transportation, accommodation and restaurant reservations
+□ Confirm flight, ground transportation, accommodation and restaurant arrangements and reservations

 □ Scan your vital passport pages and email the file to yourself and one or two contacts.
 Print a copy to store in your checked bag